lauragift21/nuxt-workshop/README.md

 ### Layouts

-Layouts are a great help when you want to change the look and feel of your Nuxt.js app.
-Whether you want to include a sidebar or have distinct layouts for mobile and desktop.
+Layouts are a great help when we want to change the look and feel of your Nuxt.js app.
+Whether we want to include a sidebar or have distinct layouts for mobile and desktop.

 In Nuxt, we can setup a **default Layout** that is used throughout an application, and also create custom layout when we decide to use a different layout on a page.

-You manage all the layouts within the `layouts` directory and Nuxt ships with a `default.vue` layout that is used by all pages unless a layout is specified for that page.
+We manage all the layouts within the `layouts` directory and Nuxt ships with a `default.vue` layout that is used by all pages unless a layout is specified for that page.

 ```html
 <template>